S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/proposal-forming.md

 **Facilitator asks:** _What questions come up for you when you're thinking about possible solutions?_

-**You're looking for two types of questions:** Information gathering questions and generative questions.
+**You're looking for two types of questions:** Information-gathering questions and generative questions.

-**Information gathering questions**
+**Information-gathering questions**

 These questions elicit information that helps to understand constraints relating to possible solutions.
 They reveal specific information, or that there is a lack of knowledge to be able to answer that question.